Existence and uniqueness of solutions of unsteady Darcy-Brinkman problem for modelling miscible reactive flows in porous media: Introduction

-Fluid flows in porous media are often connected with heat and mass transfer \cite{carbonell1984heat, delgado2011heat, homsy1987viscous, pramanik2013linear, dehghan2024fully, caucao2020fully, caucao2022posteriori}.
-In 1901, \citet{korteweg1901form} introduced the idea that nonuniform distributions of density, concentration, or temperature within a fluid can generate stresses and induce convection.
-The effects of these stresses (or an effective tension), known as the Korteweg stresses, have also been explored by researchers in the context of miscible viscous fingering \citep{chen2001miscible, swernath2010effect}.
 Miscible flows in porous media are commonly modeled by coupling a mass balance equation of a scalar species of advection-diffusion-reaction type with the flow equations \citep{homsy1987viscous, pramanik2013linear, de2016chemo, rana2019influence}.
-Miscible displacements in porous media have been a focus of research by researchers, of which fingering instabilities due to mobility and density differences are of special interest in the contexts of enhanced oil recovery \citep{homsy1987viscous}, carbon sequestration \citep{huppert2014fluid}, chromatography separation \citep{rana2019influence}, etc. The underlying fluids are sometimes reactive.
+Miscible displacements in porous media have been a focus of research by researchers, of which fingering instabilities due to mobility and density differences are of special interest in the contexts of enhanced oil recovery \citep{homsy1987viscous}, CO$_2$ sequestration \citep{huppert2014fluid}, chromatography separation \citep{rana2019influence}, etc. The underlying fluids are sometimes reactive.
 Autocatalysis is a chemical process where the product acts as a catalyst, accelerating its formation.
 These kinds of reactions start very slowly but rapidly increase in rate as more products begin to form.
-A typical form is \( A + nB \rightarrow (n + 1)B, \) where \(n\) is the autocatalysis order, and \(A\) and \(B\) interact to produce \(B\), where \( B \) catalyzes its own production. \citet{de2001fingering} showed that an auto-catalytic reactive front leads to new instability patterns in miscible porous media flows. \citet{nagatsu2014hydrodynamic} experimentally demonstrated that a precipitation reaction alters the permeability of the Hele-Shaw cell, inducing fingering instabilities similar to viscous fingering caused due to viscosity variation with the chemical reactants/product.
+A typical form is \( A + nB \rightarrow (n + 1)B, \) where \(n\) is the autocatalysis order, and \(A\) and \(B\) interact to produce \(B\), where \( B \) catalyzes its own production. \citet{de2001fingering} showed that an auto-catalytic reactive front leads to new instability patterns in miscible porous media flows. \citet{nagatsu2014hydrodynamic} experimentally demonstrated that a precipitation reaction alters the permeability of the Hele-Shaw cell, inducing fingering instabilities similar to viscous fingering caused by viscosity variation with the chemical reactants/product. \citet{Ghesmat2009} investigated second and third-order autocatalytic reactions and reported the major differences in the flow development.
+In the present study, a second-order auto-catalytic reaction of the form $-\kappa C(1-C)$ is considered.
+In the present study, a second-order reaction kinetics of the quadratic type $- \kappa c(1-c)$, $\kappa > 0$ has been considered.
+This nonlinearity is often used as a prototype for autocatalytic reactions \citep{fisher1937wave} and has physical significance in combustion processes \citep{williams2018combustion}.
+However, such reactions introduce substantial analytical challenges, as this feature $c = 1$ as an unstable state for $\kappa > 0$ in a spatially homogeneous system.

 Although miscible displacements in porous media have gained the attention of physicists, engineers, chemists, geophysicists, and numerical analysts, the well-posedness of a certain class of problems describing miscible porous media flow is poorly explored \citep[see][for some recent advances in this direction]{migorski2019nonmonotone, allali2017existence, kostin2003modelling}.
 These researchers primarily focused on the cases when either the viscosity of the fluid or the permeability of the porous media varies with the concentration of a scalar species.
 Their studies are also limited to the case of a first-order reaction.
 In this paper, we studied the existence and uniqueness of a weak solution of reactive miscible flows in porous media.
 We considered the viscosity and permeability to be positive functions of the concentration of a solute, which undergoes a second-order chemical reaction.